PDE methods in random matrix theory: PDE for the circular law

 \subsubsection{Ordinary stochastic calculus}

 In this section, I\ will describe briefly how the PDE in Theorem \ref{circularPDE.thm} can be derived rigorously, using the tools of free stochastic calculus.
+The proof will follow Section 3 of \cite{HZ}.

 We begin by recalling a little bit of ordinary stochastic calculus, for the ordinary, real-valued Brownian motion.
 To avoid notational conflicts, we will let $x_{t}$ denote Brownian motion in the real line.
 This is a random continuous path satisfying the properties proposed by Einstein in 1905, namely that for any $0=t_{0}<t_{1}<\cdots<t_{k},$ the increments

 should be independent normal random variables with mean zero and variance $t_{j}-t_{j-1}.$ At a rigorous level, Brownian motion is described by the Wiener measure on the space of continuous paths.

 It is a famous result that, with probability one, the path $x_{t}$ is nowhere differentiable.
 This property has not, however, deterred people from developing a theory of \textquotedblleft stochastic calculus\textquotedblright \ in which one can take the \textquotedblleft differential\textquotedblright \ of $x_{t},$ denoted $dx_{t}.$ (Since $x_{t}$ is not differentiable, we should not attempt to rewrite this differential as $\frac{dx_{t}}{dt}dt.$) There is then a theory of \textquotedblleft stochastic integrals,\textquotedblright\ in which one can compute, for example, integrals of the form